tamarshnirer/PCOS_project/README.md

 your address bar
 13. To stop the website's running, go to the CMD and press CTRL+C.

-If you have any troubles running the website please contact us at the Email addresses: tamarsh224@gmail.con or lianagbaria73@gmail.com
+If you have any troubles running the website please contact us at the Email addresses: tamarsh224@gmail.com